JiscCTI/misp-docker/pages/configuration/general.md

 `{MISP_EMAIL_NAME} <{MISP_EMAIL_ADDRESS}> ({FQDN})`, however if you have an existing key that you would like to use, follow the steps below:

-1. Export the key into an ASCII-armoured (.asc) file.
+1. Export the **private** key into an ASCII-armoured (.asc) file.
-2. Copy the file to `./persistent/misp/gpg/import.asc`.
+2. Copy the file to `./gpg/import.asc` in the `misp_custom` volume.

-During startup, the container will confirm that the provided `import.asc` can be unlocked with GPG_PASSPHRASE and import it.
-If the container is not able to confirm this, it will revert to creating a brand new key.
+During startup, the container will confirm that the provided `import.asc` can be unlocked with `GPG_PASSPHRASE` and import it.
+If the container is not able to confirm this, it will revert to creating a new key.

+The Private Key being used by MISP will be written to `./gpg/export.asc` in the `misp_custom` volume on each start of `misp-web` protected by `GPG_PASSPHRASE`.

 ## Single Sign On